Blog · Review Essay · Last reviewed June 23, 2026

 Snow Crash and the Metaverse as Belief Virus

-Neal Stephenson's Snow Crash is not only a cyberpunk landmark about virtual reality.
-It is a book about language, identity, privatized sovereignty, and contagious meaning: the moment a networked interface becomes a place where software, media, religion, drugs, and politics can all act on the same nervous system.
+Remembered as a cyberpunk landmark about virtual reality, Neal Stephenson's Snow Crash is really concerned with language, identity, privatized sovereignty, and contagious meaning: the moment a networked interface becomes a place where software, media, religion, drugs, and politics can all act on the same nervous system.

 The Book